 Preassembling wall panels before installation strengthens rail and stile connections to avoid potential problems with the joints opening up.

 Wainscoting can dress up any room and add a layer of elegance to the otherwise plain walls.
-On our recent dining-room project, we decided to take a different approach with the install and preassemble the wall panels before installation.
+In the past our crew has commonly joined all of the panels and frames on site, but in our recent dining-room project, we decided to take a different approach with the install and preassemble the wall panels before installation.

-Like any job we begin with the layout and mark everything on the wall, being conscious of windows, doorways, and electrical locations.
-(If we’re able to relocate electrical to the center of the panels or stiles we do.
-You want to make it look like you planned those locations.)
+Like any job, we begin with the layout, marking everything on the wall and being conscious of windows, doorways, and electrical locations.
+(If we’re able to relocate electrical boxes to the center of the panels or stiles we do.
+You want to make it look like you planned those details.)
 We also mocked up our rail and stiles on the walls to make sure everything would fit the way we hoped.